epccs/RPUno/Hardware/Evaluation/readme.md

 {"K3":{"cycle_state":"0","cycles":"0","cycle_millis":"100001"}}
 ```

-So that is about 34 Liters (9 gallon) to each zone during a 100 second period.
+So that is about 34 Liters (9 gallons) to each zone during a 100 second period.
 The flow_cnt could be calibrated to figure out the flow meter K factor, but that is not a concern yet.

 ## ^5 Solenoid FW Operates K3